 The Additional Skills Section

 For an office Clerk resume, a lot of emphases will be put on the additional skills section.
-The skill section is a great place to showcase your soft skills which can give you the advantage over your competition.
-If you can speak any other languages, this would be the place to mention them.
+The skill section is a great place to showcase your soft skills which can give you an advantage over your competition.
+If you can speak any other language, this would be the place to mention them.

 Office Clerks with specialized relevant skills, creative problem-solving, and able to give confident presentations are considered valuable additions to the company.

 Quantifying Your Resume